Walter Rodney: Early life and career

 In 1969, Rodney returned to the University of Dar es Salaam.
 He was promoted to senior lecturer there in 1971 and promoted to associate professor in 1973.
 He worked at the university until 1974 when he returned to Guyana.
-He was promised a professorship at the University of Georgetown in Guyana but the Forbes Burnham government rescinded the offer when Rodney arrived in Guyana.
+He was promised a professorship at the University of Guyana in Georgetown but the Forbes Burnham government rescinded the offer when Rodney arrived in Guyana.

 Rodney was close to C.L.R.
 James, among others, and supported the socialist government of Julius Nyerere.
 While his academic work contributed "to the emergence of decolonised African social sciences," Rodney worked to disseminate knowledge in Tanzanian villages, where he spoke in Kiswahili, the language of the people.
 He continued his pan-African activism and, analysing the causes of the continent's underdevelopment, published How Europe Underdeveloped Africa in 1972.
 With a view to the Pan-African Congress of 1974, he prepared a text on the "international class struggle in Africa, the Caribbean and America."
-In this landmark work, Rodney denounced leaders who, like Félix Houphouët-Boigny, Jean-Claude Duvalier, Idi Amin Dada and Joseph Mobutu, were turning to tribalism under the guise of "negritude."
+In the landmark work, Rodney denounced leaders who, like Félix Houphouët-Boigny, Jean-Claude Duvalier, Idi Amin Dada and Joseph Mobutu, were turning to tribalism under the guise of "negritude."

-Rodney became a prominent Pan-Africanist and Marxist, and was important in the Black Power movement in the Caribbean and North America.
-While living in Dar es Salaam he was influential in developing a new centre of African learning and discussion.
+Rodney became a prominent Pan-Africanist and Marxist and was important in the Black Power movement in the Caribbean and North America.
+While living in Dar es Salaam, he was influential in developing a new centre of African learning and discussion.

 Later life

 In 1974, Rodney returned to Guyana from Tanzania.
 He was due to take up a position as a professor at the University of Guyana, but the Guyanese government prevented his appointment.
-Increasingly active in politics, he joined the Working People's Alliance, a party that provided the most effective and credible opposition to the People's National Congress government and aimed to "create political consciousness, replacing ethnic politics with revolutionary organisations based on class solidarity."
+Increasingly active in politics, he joined the Working People's Alliance (WPA), a party that provided the most effective and credible opposition to the People's National Congress government and aimed to "create political consciousness, replacing ethnic politics with revolutionary organisations based on class solidarity."
 In 1979, he was arrested and charged with arson after two government offices were burned.
-The trial was deferred three times and later dropped due to lack of evidence.
+The trial was deferred three times and later dropped for lack of evidence.